 There is never a bad time to ponder this quote from Viktor Frankl: “Between stimulus and response, there is a space.
 In that space is our power to choose our response.
 In our response lies our growth and our freedom.”
-During the winter, as the nights are longer, it is even more pertinent to contemplate how we are with ourselves and others.
+During the summer months – especially in a world of seemingly endless chaos – it is even more pertinent to contemplate how we are with ourselves and others.
 And where we are reactive instead of responsive.
-At any given moment we each have the opportunity to practice tools that create more of a margin between stimulus and response.
+At any given moment, we each have the opportunity to practice tools that create more of a margin between stimulus and response.
 One way to become more aware of and create these spaces is through yoga breathing exercises.
 When we do, we empower ourselves to make new choices and feel our intrinsic freedom.

 Part of the human condition is that we have patterned reactions based on past circumstances.
-Instead of pausing and making a choice of how to respond to a situation most of us have habitual knee jerk reactions.
-It is important to recognize that we don’t have to play out our past patterning, but it does take attention, time and consistent repetition to bring attention to the present moment.
+Instead of pausing and choosing how to respond to a situation, most of us have habitual knee-jerk reactions.
+It is important to recognize that we don’t have to play out our past patterning, but it does take attention, time, and consistent repetition to bring attention to the present moment.
 The practices of yoga are perfect for creating a real space to do this.

-In yoga, we speak of energy, and wherever we place our attention, energy flows.
-We do this in an embodied way, as well as the more subtle work with the mind, thoughts and who we are through our actions.
-The great thing is that every time you bring yourself into the authentic present moment you are training your mind to be in the space of possibility where you can choose, which is total freedom!
+In yoga, we speak of energy, and energy flows wherever we place our attention.
+We do this in an embodied way, as well as the more subtle work with the mind, thoughts, and who we are through our actions.
+The great thing is that every time you bring yourself into the authentic present moment, you train your mind to be in the space of possibility where you can choose, which is total freedom!

-This whole exercise is less than 10 minutes and it will probably make it easier to notice that there is a margin between one thought and the next.
-It might also take you out of the habitual part of your brain and into the part that has more creative energy.
+This whole exercise takes less than 10 minutes, and it will probably make it easier to notice that there is a margin between one thought and the next.
+It might also take you out of the habitual part of your brain and into the part with more creative energy.
 One reminder: just notice when you lose attention to your emotion or positive feeling.
-Everytime you notice is a growth opportunity where you can choose to come back!
+Every time you notice is a growth opportunity where you can choose to come back!

 May this kind of presence with yourself and others bring you and others the greatest gifts of all this season: Empowerment, growth, and the feelings of connection, possibility, and freedom within the present moment and beyond!